davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 2. build-std could be enabled or disabled in the `Cargo.toml`.
-However, under which conditions the standard library is rebuilt is better determined by the user of Cargo, rather than the project being built.
+However, under which conditions the standard library is rebuilt is better determined by the user of Cargo, rather than the package being built.

    A user may want to never rebuild the standard library so as to avoid invalidating the guarantees of their qualified toolchain, or may want to